ABOUT JOE CHESTER

 As a guitarist he has worked with The Waterboys, Gemma Hayes and Sinead O'Connor among others.

 Having served his apprenticeship with long stints in the Nina Hynes group, Dublin art-rock ensemble Sunbear (signed to The Enclave by the infamous Tom Zutaut, best known for signing Guns & Roses) and later Ten Speed Racer, Joe Chester released his debut solo record, A Murder Of Crows in 2005 to pretty much universal acclaim with Hotpress magazine decribing it as, “The perfect pop record“, and broadcaster Tom Dunne claiming that it was the best record he had ever had sent into his show, Pet Sounds.
 The record was nominated for the 2006 Choice music prize and Joe was nominated for Best Irish Male at the Meteor Irish Music Awards.
-It subsequently went on to be included in the Tony Clayton-Lea book, “101 Irish Records You Must Hear Before You Die.“
+It subsequently went on to be included in the books “101 Irish Records You Must Hear Before You Die“ by Tony Clayton-Lea and "Buried Treasure Vol 2" by Dan Hegarty.

 The follow up, The Tiny Pieces Left Behind, was three years in the making, finally appearing in 2008.
 Much more of a band record than its predecessor, it featured contributions from Gemma Hayes, Ann Scott and Binzer.
 Reaction was similarly effusive with State Magazine leading the charge with the opinion that, "The Tiny Pieces Left Behind is a delight that should propel Chester towards his rightful spot at the top of our musical food chain.“